SanjokLimbu/TravelMateWebApplication/README.md

 Project's Aim-
 The goal is to build a web applciation from scratch and add functions up to understand how certain pieces of project templates work together which would be difficult if I've used those built in templates instead.
-Aim 2-
-I will now use this template to make this Progressice web app

 This web application fetches data from another webiste and stores it in database to sort and display visual graph of Covid data of every country.
 ASP.NET Identity is featured for Role-based authorization and authentication